Andrea/andrea.github.io/_posts/2010-01-31-lessons-learned-in-unit-testing-session-ddd8.markdown

-I've  uploaded the code and slides to [github](http://github.com/Andrea/LessonsLearnedInUnitTesting), I m hoping I can improve this samples with time, if there is anything wrong apologies in advance, first time using git as a committing to a project so I m bound to get it wrong.
+I've  uploaded the code and slides to [github](http://github.com/Andrea/LessonsLearnedInUnitTesting), I'm hoping I can improve this samples with time, if there is anything wrong apologies in advance, first time using git as a committing to a project so I'm bound to get it wrong.
 Looking forward to James Gregory E-Van on git so I can learn more on the topic :).